Borough of Basildon: Regeneration plans

-Coordinating and promoting this programme of investment is the Basildon Renaissance Partnership which was set up in 2003 by Basildon District Council.
-Its partners also include the East of England Development Agency, English Partnerships, Essex County Council, and the Thames Gateway South Essex Partnership with support from the Department for Communities and Local Government.
+Co-ordinating and promoting this programme of investment is the Basildon Renaissance Partnership, which was set up in 2003 by Basildon District Council.
+Its partners also include the East of England Development Agency, English Partnerships, Essex County Council and the Thames Gateway South Essex Partnership, with support from the Department for Communities and Local Government.

-The BBC noted the council had decided to sell for £1 a plot of land it bought next to the golf course for £1m in order to build a 4 star hotel.
-The Conservative leader described the sale as doomed to failure.
+It was reported that the council had decided to sell a plot of land it bought for £1 million for £1 in order to build a four-star hotel.
+The Conservative leader described the sale as "doomed to failure".